 "You crazy kid!"
 I was older than he was, but decided not to argue the point.

 He turned to a code-dropper, "Can you believe the brass on this kid?
 He walks in here and tells us how to run our show?"
 He paused, and then laughed.
 "I love it!"
 That was all that the muscle needed to hear and they joined in the laughter.

 "OK, let's see what we can do, together, to save Mildred's girls."

 Mildred managed a weak smile.
 We made plans for further meetings to establish mechanisms of communication between the teams and start the process of identifying the worst performing code.
 We turned to leave, but the Dev Lead had a parting shot.

 "Oh, and Joe, I'll book a time for us to have a quiet word about those Access apps that are giving us trouble.
 It looks like the Access team might need a new member for a week or two."

 I managed a weak smile too.

 "...by comparing between the new database and what was in source control...we can generate safe update scripts for deployments to production"

-Generate error-free deployment scripts with the SQL DBA Bundle.
+Generate error-free deployment scripts SQL Compare.

 Mildred and I finally made it out of the Developers' Den.
 I had a full schedule of appointments and a lot to explain to the Fat Man.
 Mildred was grinning from ear to ear but then noticed the look on my face, "What's the matter, Joe?
 Apart from your impending stint in the Access asylum, we got everything we wanted."